The Incredible Hulk Returns: Production

 Unlike the preceding series which was produced by MCA/Universal, this film and the following two sequels were produced by New World Television (New World was Marvel's owner at the time) and Bill Bixby's production outfit, which, in association with NBC, took over the Hulk television franchise from former broadcaster CBS.

-Bill Bixby recruited Nicholas Corea, who wrote or directed many episodes of the Incredible Hulk TV series, to write and direct The Incredible Hulk Returns.
+Bixby recruited Nicholas Corea, who wrote or directed many episodes of the Incredible Hulk TV series, to write and direct The Incredible Hulk Returns.
 Stan Lee was a consultant on the film.
 Kenneth Johnson, the creator/executive producer (and sometimes writer/director) of the TV series, was not invited to contribute to the film.
-Johnson was at the time contracted to the film Short Circuit 2 as director and was "surprised" to learn of the project whilst working on location in Toronto.
-In contemporary interviews, Johnson has revealed that he never watched this, or any of the three Hulk TV movies, nor did he ever discuss them with Bixby right up until his death in 1993, with whom Johnson maintained a close friendship.
+Johnson was at the time contracted to the film Short Circuit 2 as director and was "surprised" to learn of the project while working on location in Toronto.
+In later interviews, Johnson revealed that he did not watch the Hulk television films or discuss them with Bixby until Bixby's death in 1993, despite the two being close friends.

 Lou Ferrigno extensively trained to regain the muscle mass required for him to credibly portray the Hulk, putting on 45 pounds in three months.

 This television film acted as a backdoor pilot for an unproduced television series featuring Thor, another Marvel Comics character created by Stan Lee and Jack Kirby based on the Norse mythological deity of the same name.
-Much like the television treatment of the Hulk, Thor's backstory has been altered from his original comic book appearance: while in the comics Donald Blake and Thor shared the same body and could transform by use of an enchanted cane, Thor is here depicted as being a servant of Blake and they are two separate entities.
-In The Incredible Hulk Returns, Thor is neither Asgardian nor a god (though he does once claim to be the "son of Odin"), and is instead described as a long-dead Viking king who was denied access to Valhalla for the sin of arrogance, for which he must perform a number of heroic acts, similar to the trials of Heracles.
-Additionally Thor's powers are more limited than his comic book incarnation; while he has superhuman strength and metabolism, he cannot fly or control the weather and his hammer is not restricted by the "worthiness enchantment" from the comics.
+Much like the television treatment of the Hulk, Thor's backstory has been altered from his original comic book appearance: while in the comics Donald Blake was an alter ego of Thor and could transform into Thor by use of an enchanted cane, Thor is here depicted as being a servant of Blake and they are two separate entities.
+In The Incredible Hulk Returns, Thor is neither Asgardian nor a god (though he does once claim to be the "son of Odin"), and is instead described as a long-dead Viking king who was denied access to Valhalla for the sin of arrogance, for which he must perform several heroic acts, similar to the trials of Heracles.
+Additionally, Thor's powers are more limited than his comic book incarnation; while he has superhuman strength and metabolism, he cannot fly or control the weather, and his hammer is not restricted by the "worthiness enchantment" from the comics.
 The hammer itself, not named Mjölnir, is used to summon Thor into the mortal world, by which Blake must say Odin's name.

 The film was filmed between November 1987 and January 1988 in Los Angeles.

 This film is the first time another character from the Marvel Universe or any genuinely supernatural or otherworldly elements appeared in the universe of the Incredible Hulk TV series.
 Thor and the Hulk next appeared on-screen together in 2012's The Avengers.

-On May 21, 1988, just one day before the film aired, Ferrigno appeared as a contestant on the game show Family Double Dare to promote it.
+On May 21, 1988, one day before the film aired, Ferrigno appeared as a contestant on the game show Family Double Dare to promote it.